CS126SP20/final-project-swee4/DEVELOPMENT.md

 - **5/5/20**
     - [x] Implement dynamic type "END" functionality to link the win state of the game.
     - [x] Create a win state for the game.

+- **5/6/20**
+    - [x] Create a final boss class.
+    - [x] Create dynamic type "BOS" to track the tiles that Boss occupies.
+    - [x] Create an out of ammo loss state for the game.
-    - [ ] Create a loss state for the game.
+    - [x] Create an out of health loss state for the game.
-    - [ ] Implement the final boss logic.
+    - [x] Implement the final boss logic.
+    - [x] Implement enums to track game state.
+    - [x] Game structure is finished.
+    - [ ] Update all sprites to be correct representations of items, enemies and creatures.
+    - [ ] Add music and sound effects to the game.

 Ongoing:
 - [ ] Implement Initializer Lists in Playing Field Constructor.